 Outside the hostel, there were multiple places to eat on Smithfield Square: Freshii apparently offer great healthy options for breakfast and lunch, whilst Boojum is a Tex Mex chain that does HUGE portions and is especially good for anyone vegan or gluten-free as their menu is broken down with all their ingredients on the counter.
 If you fancy experiencing traditional Irish music in a proper old pub, you shouldn’t miss The Cobblestone also on Smithfield Square.
 The beers were cheap and the locals were really friendly.

 The Generator Hostel Dublin is a good choice for this city as many of the other hostels are not very stylish, fitting with the more traditional image of what a low-budget hostel is like.
-Unfortunately, this means, however, that this one can be really expensive: I booked well in advance and still paid around €40/night, which felt really pricey.
+Unfortunately, this means it can be expensive: I booked well in advance and still paid around €40/night, which felt really pricey.
 It also means that the hostel doesn’t need to make much of an effort to attract travellers and is probably in need of a refurb.
 As I mentioned above, the graffiti theme in the reception and the bar feels really tackily done and isn’t really fitting with the chic interiors of the other Generator Hostels I’ve stayed at.
-I imagine until there is another poshtel in Dublin to really give them competition, they won’t spend much money changing this one – which is a shame as it’s a great property in a good location.
-I’m probably being a little picky about the hostel’s style because aside from this, my stay here was pretty faultless.
+I imagine until there’s another poshtel in Dublin to really give them competition, they won’t spend much money changing this one – which is a shame as it’s a great property in a good location.
+I’m probably being a little picky about the hostel’s style because aside from this, my experience was pretty faultless.
 I enjoyed my stay at the Generator Hostel Dublin and would recommend it for any fabulous traveller.

-🌟 Heading to Dublin?
-Don’t miss my travel guide!
+📌 Planning your trip?
+Don’t miss my Dublin travel guide!

 📌 Disclaimer: I paid for my stay at this hostel and did not receive any discount or freebies.